Judicial Circuits Act

-As it happened, only two seats, those of John Catron and James Moore Wayne, were abolished during the brief three-year interval of the Act's efficacy, before being superseded by the Judiciary Act of 1869.
-Thus, it never actually happened that the Court was reduced to seven in accordance with the language of the 1866 Act; rather, while it was in effect the Court comprised first nine and then eight justices.
-With the 1869 Act, Congress set the size of the Supreme Court at a total of nine justices once again.
-However, the retirement of Robert Cooper Grier effective February 1, 1870 created another vacancy.
-The Court's de facto strength was actually reduced to the seven that had been stipulated by the 1866 Act, albeit shortly after that Act was no longer in force.
-Eventually, Grier was replaced by William Strong on March 14, 1870, and Joseph P. Bradley was installed on March 23, 1870 in the lately created seat, restoring the Court to its new de jure strength of nine.
+One of the ten seats (that of John Catron) was already vacant and became abolished; a second seat (that of James Moore Wayne) became abolished in 1867.
+Before a third seat could become abolished, the Judicial Circuits Act was superseded by the Judiciary Act of 1869, which increased the number of Supreme Court seats to nine.

 The subsequent stability in circuit organization ended a period of frequent rearrangement of the states within the circuits.
-After establishing nine circuits in 1837, Congress in 1842 shifted several southern states in order to accommodate transportation routes used by the justices when traveling on circuit.
+After establishing nine circuits in 1837, Congress in 1842 shifted several southern states to accommodate transportation routes used by the justices when traveling on circuit.
 In 1862 Congress incorporated six additional states into a restructured system of nine circuits, and within another year had abolished the California Circuit, placed California and Oregon in a Tenth Circuit, and reorganized the mid-western states.
-The 1866 Act ended a period in which the arrangement of the states into circuits was periodically reorganized.
+The 1866 act ended a period in which the arrangement of the states into circuits was periodically reorganized.
 Since then, the geographical outline of the circuits has only been altered by the addition of new states to circuits and the division of two large circuits in the twentieth century.